 Minimum Program Requirements

-The minimum cumulative undergraduate GPA required is 3.0 (on a 4.0 scale) or a minimum cumulative GPA of 3.25 (on a 4.0 scale) for 18 or more semester hours in a science based graduate curriculum.
+The minimum cumulative undergraduate and prerequisite GPA required is 3.0 (on a 4.0 scale) or a minimum cumulative GPA of 3.25 (on a 4.0 scale) for 18 or more semester hours in a science based graduate curriculum.
 Contact the PT Department at 563/333-6403 regarding acceptable graduate course.

 Track II Specific Requirements